New Jersey Domestic Violence Lawyer

 As soon as a Temporary Restraining Order is entered, the police will confiscate any and all weapons belonging to the accused.
 If you are in the military or law enforcement, that means for the next days, you will not be able to carry a weapon until a resolution is reached.
 If a Final Restraining Order is entered against you, your weapons will not be returned.

 Within 10 days of the issuance of a Temporary Restraining Order there will be a hearing to determine whether or not a Final Restraining Order is necessary.
 It is during this time it’s a good idea to contact a law firm such as Citizen Soldier Law to help you defend against a Final Restraining Order.
-Thomas Roughneen and Chris Ann Wright have experience helping both military and law enforcement personnel fight against a Final Restraining Order.
-Thomas and Chris Ann have been friends since high school and collaborate on domestic violence issues.
-Thomas is a Veteran and has a military and criminal law background while Chris Ann is a Certified Matrimonial Law attorney and has extensive knowledge regarding domestic violence.
+Thomas Roughneen has experience helping both military and law enforcement personnel fight against a Final Restraining Order.
+Thomas is a Veteran and has a military and criminal law background.
 Together this team will work to achieve the best possible outcome.

 For more information regarding domestic violence and a consult regarding your specific situation, call Citizen Soldier Law at 973-937-6010 where you can trust a vet for all your legal needs.